mpcowan/website/src/resume.md

 - Created an [embeddable Trello card](https://developers.trello.com/docs/cards), used on Dropbox Paper, Confluence, Zendesk, and across the web
 - Produced instructional YouTube [videos](https://www.youtube.com/channel/UCXOGrsPzCmYJIpGUytP5ntw/videos)
 - Responsible for maintaining and improving Trello's Power-Up interface, in addition to all first-party Power-Ups
+- Performed screening and technical interviews for candidates across levels from intern to principal

 ### Member of Technical Staff